internetstandards/Internet.nl/documentation/Installation.md

 Internet.nl is a [Django](https://www.djangoproject.com/)
 based application and therefore inherits its requirements.

-Current install base is Django 1.11 with Python 3.5+.
+Current install base is Django 1.11 with Python 3.7+.
-(Python 3.7+ is not currently supported)

 The following instructions should work on most Debian-based systems.